Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-custom-domain.md

 The customer portal is a feature of the Hornbill solution designed to allow your external contacts to interact with your Hornbill instance.
 Typically this is used in the context of you, as the owner of the Hornbill instance, providing support services to your external customers.
 Please note, external customers are identified in the Hornbill solution as "contacts" and these are a distinctly separate from your employees, where you may be providing internal support.
 The Customer portal is designed for external users only.

-Because the Customer Portal is designed to provide you with a portal that gives your customers access to the support services you provide, an important element of the portal is the ability to customize its appearance in order to blend the portal into your companies own brand design language.
+Because the Customer Portal is designed to provide you with a portal that gives your customers access to the support services you provide, an important element of the portal is the ability to customize its appearance in order to blend the portal into your company's own brand design language.
 Every aspect of the portal is customizable, including logo, color scheme and aspects of layout and content.
 Beyond appearance of the pages that make up the portal its self, it's often highly desirable to have the portal presented on your own brands domain name, making it easier for your customer to locate the portal and identify it's from you by the URL/link you may provide to it.
 The Custom Domain capabilities allows you to achieve this.

 ## What You Need to Know Before Configuring a Custom Domain